GuillaumeMunsch/Coinslot-Angular/README.md

 >All right !
 I am alive at Port 3000.

 We have now our API running !.
 Now, we need to run the webpage.
-To do so, go into the 'webapp/' folder and start installing the node modules:
+To do so, open a new terminal, go into the 'webapp/' folder and start installing the node modules:
 ``` sh
 npm install
 ```